Bor1s/timezone-detection/README.md

 # USAGE

-Set before_filter
-> before_filter :set_timezone
-in your ApplicationController or wherever you need.
+Set before_filter in your ApplicationController or wherever you need.

+	before_filter :set_timezone

 That's it.
 You are ready to go!